arielgee/Sage-Like/.misc/tasks.md

 				onTabsUpdated moz-extension://9bf05b45-83f3-44a6-b622-56a939284523/background.js:149
 				setTimeout handler*onTabsUpdated moz-extension://9bf05b45-83f3-44a6-b622-56a939284523/background.js:148
 			background.js:352:34
+* add lastStatusUnauthorized to TreeFeedsData. there is an issue here regarding the fact that class "unauthorized" is set WITH the "error" class in setFeedErrorState()
 * reduce the amount of first-install feeds + 'https://www.goal.com/en/feeds/news?fmt=rss&ICID=HP' is dead
 * delete decodeMap_partial from XMLUnknownNamedEntities
 * test all in v109